 So, you can see you can offer some quite complex price variations at the click of a button.
 We suggest you try some out formulae to see how they work on your prices.

-Version 4.0 of Cab Grid Pro introduces a new option for a Discount Code.
+Multiple discount codes (promotional codes) can be created and distributed to customers with marketing material.
 The discount itself (money off) can be entered just like a price variation formula (as detailed above).
 However, the discount code is entered instead of a label.

 If a discount code is entered, a discount/promo text field is available for the customer at the bottom of the booking form.
 Their entry in this box is verified against the discount code entered in the admin.
 If there is a match, the discount formula is then applied to the journey fare price.